Library and Learning Services

 • History of Leicester and Leicestershire – including the Gorrie Collection, Joan Skinner Archive, the Leicester Mercury Archive, and Leicester Medical Society

-• English local history – including the Hoskins collection, the Finberg Collection, the Thirsk Collection and the Chapronière Collection
+• Regional and Local history – including the Hoskins Collection, the Finberg Collection, the Thirsk Collection and the Chapronière Collection

 Collection and Acquisition Policy: general principles